nicozink/phpmvc/README.md

 phpmvc
 ======

-A basic php routing and mvc project.
+A basic php routing project which accepts urls and calls the relevant mvc controller.